How often do you get bored with your clothes?

 Patches of various kinds to keep in mind

-There are multiple patches out there, but choosing the right one can get confusing.
+Multiple patches exist, but choosing the right one can get confusing.
 Sports and work uniforms use embroidered patches, while giveaways and promotional materials often use PVC patches.
+These rubber patches are tough and hold up well to everything.
+Their 3D effects make them stand out and look fabulous.

-Rubberized patches are tough and hold up well to everything.
-3D effects make them stand out and look fabulous.
-Chenille patches are a classic patch style that is very popular among people who love vintage clothing.
+On the other hand, Chenille patches are a classic patch style that is very popular among people who love vintage clothing.
 These patches are made of soft fabric and are easy to sew onto clothing.
-They come in many colors and patterns, but they are most commonly used as a patch for jackets.
+They come in many colors and patterns, but they are most commonly used as patches for jackets.

 Best Ways to Attach Patches on Clothes